Cycling Day Tours - Ronda

 Take a pleasant bike ride through the countryside from Ronda and finish your ride at a local organic wine bodega.
 Enjoy a tour of the winery and wine tasting, accompanied by lberian tapas selection or lunch.

-A short road ride to give a taster of the area.
-Climb up out of Ronda for panoramic views of the Genal valley then descend a narrow twisting mountain road to finish in the river valley.
+A short ride from Ronda to give a taste of Andalucia's mountain scenery.
+Quiet mountain roads climb steadily for panoramic views of the Genal Valley, then a narrow twisting section descends to the river valley.

 Cycle to the “Cat Cave”, a local beauty spot with waterfall and crystal clear water pool.
-Continue up into the mountains to visit the Pileta Cave—see the prehistoric cave paintings and stalactites deep inside the mountain.
+Continue up into the mountains to visit the Pileta Cave - see prehistoric cave paintings and stalactites deep inside the mountain.

 25km 487m ⬆︎

 Cycle from Ronda via two smaller villages to the hilltop white town of Olvera.
 Quiet roads, rolling hills, olive groves and arable farmland, with each village displaying a different character.

 43km 563m ⬆︎

 A road circuit which includes a couple of substantial mountain climbs and some fast, thrilling descents.
 En route visit the "Cat Cave" beauty spot (waterfall and natural water pool) and the white village of Montejaque.

 38km 871m ⬆︎